Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Setup and Main Results

 \subsection{Convergence to Critical Points}

-We will begin by assuming all loss functions are smooth.
-Extensions to the \emph{nonsmooth} case will be treated in Section \ref{sec:nonsmooth-extension}.\footnote{The results of Section \ref{sec:nonsmooth-extension} are more general than those of Sections \ref{sec:DT main results}--\ref{sec:avoiding-saddles-intro}.
-However, because handling nonconvex nonsmooth loss functions requires concepts and notation that are not mainstream, we have elected to present these results separately to improve readability.} We will make the following assumptions. \begin{assumption} $f_n:\R^d\to \R$ is continuously differentiable with locally Lipschitz continuous gradient. \end{assumption} \begin{assumption} There exists a radius $R>0$ and constants $C_1,C_2>0$ such that
+We will now consider convergence to critical points when loss functions are smooth.
+We will make the following assumptions, recalling that a detailed discussion of assumptions can be found in Section \ref{sec:assumptions-discussion}.
+When we make an assumption concerning $f_n$, we mean that the assumption holds for each $f_n$ in \eqref{eqn:f-def}. \begin{assumption} $f_n:\R^d\to \R$ is continuously differentiable with locally Lipschitz continuous gradient. \end{assumption} \begin{assumption} There exists a radius $R>0$ and constants $C_1,C_2>0$ such that

 for all $\|x\|\geq R$. \end{assumption} \begin{assumption} $~$ \begin{enumerate} \item The graph $G=(V,E)$ is undirected, unweighted, and connected. \item $\alpha_k = \Theta\left( k^{-\tau_\alpha}\right)$ and $\beta_k = \Theta\left(k^{-\tau_\beta}\right)$ with $0< \tau_\beta < \tau_\alpha$, $\frac{1}{2} < \tau_\alpha \leq 1$. \item The gradient noise at each agent $n$ satisfies